martrapp/astro-vtbot/.changeset/tasty-mirrors-remember.md

 "astro-vtbot": patch
 ---

-Extends ReplacementSwap's ability to handle `transition:persist` to children of `html.head`.
+ReplacementSwap: Extends the ability to handle `transition:persist` to children of `html.head`.